simoRancati/SARITA/README.md

 Once the dashboard is loaded, follow these steps:

-1. Load the Model
-    In the “Local Model Directory” field, enter the path to the folder containing the model files.
+1. Load the Model from  in the “Local Model Directory” field, enter the path to the folder containing the model files.
 Click Load Model to initialize.
-2. Configure Sequence Generation
+3. Configure Sequence Generation

     a) Prompt: Optional amino-acid starting sequence (e.g., MFVFLVLLPLVSSQ);